7 Reasons To Seek Addiction Treatment

 All clients practice yoga at least once a week.

-The purpose of yoga practice is to teach clients how to center themselves through breathing and stretching.
-RECO recognizes the need for individuals to learn how to regulate their bodies, especially during times of stress and anxiety.
+The purpose of yoga practice is to teach clients how to center themselves through breathing stretching, and meditation.
+RECO recognizes the need for individuals in early recovery to learn how to regulate their bodies, especially during times of stress and anxiety.
 The mind and body are connected, and a client can learn how to control their cravings and urges by regulating their body using exercises that combine the two like yoga and pilates.

 Weekly yoga class also helps our Delray Beach, FL clients to build community, hence why it is required for all clients.
-However, RECO recognizes that everyone may not be able to participate at a high level due to physical limitations.
-The yoga instructor will provide modifications based upon the client’s individual needs, and will offer careful guidance to those who are new to the practice.
+However, RECO recognizes that everyone may not be able to participate in yoga at a high level due to physical limitations.
+Ginger will thus provide modifications based upon the client’s individual needs, and will offer careful guidance to those who are new to the practice.
 For instance, chair yoga training may be available to those with certain physical limitations.

 Discover a better life and call our recovery helpline today.